aposhiana/math5610/software_manual/jacobiSolve.md

 **Input:**
 1. `A` : Array of doubles of dimensionality n x n
 2. `b` : Vector of doubles of dimensionality n x 1
+3. `tol` : double precision scalar used to stop before the maximum number of iterations if the relative norm of the residual is less than this tolerance.
+4. `maxiter` : unsigned int representing the maximum number of iterations

 **Output:** A vector of doubles of dimensionality n x 1 representing the solution to the linear system